 See http://www.sciencedirect.com/science/article/pii/016727898990081X#

-The rule is not the same for all cells.
 Spatial inhomogeneity can be interesting to simulate different geographies (such as boundaries).
-The simplest option is to prime the system with inhomogeneous initial conditions, but these differences can quickly dissipate, whereas varying other components of a CA spatially can have more profound results (though, as with randomness, care may need to be taken that these differences do not overly dominate the process).
+The simplest option is to prime the system with inhomogeneous initial conditions, but these differences can quickly dissapear, whereas varying other components of a CA spatially can have more profound results (though, as with randomness, care may need to be taken that these differences do not overly dominate the process).

 Temporal non-homogeneity can be used to perform a sequence of different filters, or otherwise help to build long- as well as short-term arcs of behaviour.